 The Transportation Program is interested in efforts to:

-- Support a system of fuel-efficiency regulations that covers all vehicle types in China, gradually approaching the leading international levels;
+- Support building a fuel-efficiency regulation system that covers all vehicle categories in China and gradually approaches international best practice levels;

-- Promote the rapid development and commercialization of new energy vehicles, and help them leapfrog over fossil-fuel-intensive technology and production; and
+- Promote the rapid development and commercialization of new energy vehicles, with the goal to achieve zero emissions; and

-- Promote the integration of China’s road, rail, and other transportation modes, and shift toward more efficient options for long-distance freight transport.
+- Promote the integration of China’s road, rail, and other transportation modes, and especially encourage a shift toward more efficient options for long-distance freight transport.

-The China Transportation Program supports policies to reduce greenhouse gas emissions and energy consumption in the transportation sector, and to improve air quality by reducing criteria air pollutant emissions from mobile sources.
+The China Transportation Program supports policy development to reduce greenhouse gas emissions and energy consumption in the transportation sector, and to improve air quality by reducing criteria air pollutant emissions from mobile sources.